-The Surly Disc Trucker is a mid-range disc-brake-equipped steel touring bike from American bicycle manufacturer Surly, with a great deal of built-in customisation potential, a wide range of adventure touring applications, and enough versatility to be adapted for secondary uses.
+The Disc Trucker is a mid-range, disc brake-equipped steel touring bike from American bicycle manufacturer Surly, with a great deal of built-in customisation potential, a wide range of adventure touring applications, and enough versatility to be adapted for secondary uses.

-Finally, I’ll make buying and customisation recommendations based on my own extensive touring and expedition cycling experience.
+Finally, I’ll make buying and customisation recommendations based on my own extensive touring, bikepacking and expedition cycling experience.

-If there was ever a contender for the prize of ‘Most Well-Travelled Touring Bike’, the Surly Long Haul Trucker (the V-brake version of this bike) would be it.
+If there was ever a contender for the prize of ‘Most Well-Travelled Touring Bike Of All Time’, the Surly Long Haul Trucker (that is, the rim-brake version of this bike) would be it.

-They’ve been ridden round the world countless times.
+The LHT, as it’s affectionately know, has been ridden round the world countless times since its launch in 2007.
 I’ve seen more of these in the middle of nowhere than any other long-distance touring bike — including intrepid riders in Ethiopia, Jordan and Iran, amongst other memorable encounters.

 I’ve also noticed, however, that they are ridden almost exclusively by American and Canadian bicycle travellers.
 They’re ubiquitous for domestic touring in these countries, as I noticed when travelling down the U.S. West Coast in 2012.
 It was on that trip that I first had the chance to try out a fully-loaded Long Haul Trucker, and I understood immediately what has made it one of the most popular adventure touring bikes Stateside.